ExpandedPossibilities/fwatch/README.md

     of a list of files is modified.
  2. `canname`: A command-line utility in the spirit of `basename(1)` and `dirname(1)` which returns the canonical name of its argument
- 3. `watchpaths()`: A function for programs to be receive a callback when any one of a list of files is modified.
+ 3. `watchpaths()`: A function for programs to receive a callback when any one of a list of files is modified.
  4. `canonicalpath()` and `canpath()`: Functions for converting relative pathnames to absolute pathnames